 I come from a traditional Italian family from a small town near Naples, Sorrento.
-My father worked in the Italian restaurant business for his whole life.
-Growing up in a house filled with the flavors and aromas from southern Italian dishes fueled my passion for cooking.
+My father worked in the Italian restaurant business his whole life.
+Growing up in a house filled with the flavors and aromas of southern Italian dishes fueled my passion for cooking.

 Italians take great pride in their traditions and their cuisine is no exception.
 Mealtimes are an integral part of our daily routine, a special sharing time with family and friends.

 Life in Italy can be busy too, but we take advantage of the time spent cooking and eating to gather together with family and friends.
 One person will cut the tomatoes, another will boil the water for the pasta, and others will set the table.
 When our meal is ready we sit down to eat and visit.
-Mealtime can last a long time as we stay at the table after everyone has finished eating to talk about the day, plans for the next day or even playing a game of cards.
+Mealtime can last a long time as we stay at the table after everyone has finished eating to talk about the day, plans for the next day, or even play cards.

-Most of the products you find in an American supermarket that are labeled “Italian” are not really Italian at all.
-When you try them at home they are not authentic and taste nothing like you would find in Italy.
+Most of the products you find in an American supermarket that are labeled “Italian” are not Italian at all.
+When you try them at home they are not authentic and taste nothing as you would find in Italy.

 My family is my life, and I will always do whatever is necessary to keep them happy.
 So this is how A&A Alta Cucina was born – finding a way to capture the aromas and flavors of our Italian cuisine by infusing natural herbs in extra virgin olive oils, balsamic vinegars and making blended seasonings and salts that capture the essence of our Italian dishes.
 All of our products are made in the Italian tradition with fresh, natural ingredients and a lot of love.